dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 5. A message appears that says your device must be managed to access the resource, along with an option to enroll.

 ## Clean up resources
-When no longer needed, you can remove the test policies.
+When the test polices are no longer needed, you can remove them.
 1. Sign in to the [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
 2. Select **Device Compliance** > **Policies**.
 3. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then select **Delete**.
 Select **OK** to confirm.